 ChemGrout manufactures standard and custom-built grouting equipment for various materials and capacities, specially designed to be user- friendly and trouble-free.
 Among them is the ChemGrout CG-680 high-pressure (HP) series, which is suitable for tunnelling, dam foundations, soil compaction and encasements, among others.

 The CG-680 HP series is a high-pressure, high-capacity, skid-mounted colloidal grout machine for mixing and pumping slurries of cement, fly ash, bentonite and lime flour.
 It is designed to provide a continuous mixing and pumping operation, with a 0.5 cu m homogenising colloidal mixer, 0.5 cu m agitated storage tank and 120 l/min grout pump.
-The CG-680 HP

 The high-capacity, double-acting plunger grout pump is connected directly to the agitated storage tank to provide a continuous pumping operation.
 The colloidal mixer is equipped with a 2X3X12 high-shear centrifugal diffuser-type pump that disperses the cementitous material down to its finest particle size to achieve complete particle wetness.

 The mixing tank is also equipped with a bridge breaker to break apart the material before entering the colloidal mixer.
 The agitated storage tank has a variable-speed, high-efficiency paddle mixer that maintains a thoroughly mixed grout while waiting to be pumped.

 Another highlight is the ChemGrout CG-550/030 Rugged HP series, which is capable of handling materials ranging from fluid slurries to heavily sanded grouts.
 The machine can be skid-mounted or trailer-mounted, featuring a 170-l mixing tank, 57-l or 113-l holding hopper and single-acting 3-in piston grout pump.